The Art of Storytelling

-The Art of Storytelling is the fourth and most recent studio album by British-American rapper Slick Rick.
-Originally scheduled for a February 1999 release, it was ultimately released May 25, 1999, on Def Jam Recordings.
+The Art of Storytelling is the fourth studio album by British-American rapper Slick Rick.
+Originally scheduled for a February 1999 release, it was ultimately released May 25, 1999, by Def Jam Recordings.
 The album features production from DJ Clark Kent and Kid Capri, among others.
 Upon its release, The Art of Storytelling proved to be Slick Rick's highest-charting album, peaking at number eight on the Billboard 200, and number one on the Top R&B/Hip-Hop Albums, and was certified gold by the RIAA within a month of its release.